VOLUNTEER IN HONDURAS

 YOU CAN TOO.

 During freshman year at James Madison University in Harrisonburg, Virginia, Tiffany walked around alone at the campus involvement fair.
 She was looking for an organization where she could make new friends and help a cause.
-She found SHH’s table and signed up to join.
+She found the One Thousand Schools table and signed up to join.
 “Never did I think this organization would change my life,” she later said.

 Tiffany attended the weekly meetings, participated in several fundraising events, and signed up to travel to Honduras for spring break.
 She was nervous but excited to travel with her new friends.

 She flew down and visited a village located on a mountainside outside of the city of El Progreso.
-The community was called Delicias del Sur, SHH’s newest partner.
-After a short hike up the steep hills, she met Digna, a community leader and mother who was helping organize the school construction project that SHH was funding.
+The community was called Delicias del Sur, our newest partner.
+After a short hike up the steep hills, she met Digna, a community leader and mother who was helping organize the school construction project that we were funding.
 Digna invited Tiffany into her house and taught her how to make baleadas—Honduran burritos.
 After a successful cooking session, they sat down as Digna began telling her story over a strong cup of coffee.

 Digna was born in Honduras but her family moved frequently throughout Central America searching for jobs.
 She started the first grade and began learning to read and write with her neighborhood friends.
 But her schooling was cut short.
 That year, she dropped out to help her mother put food on the table.
 Every day for the next few years, Digna walked barefoot to her mother’s corner stand to help sell goods to provide an income for her family.
 She didn’t own shoes at the time, and Digna still remembers the burning pain she felt at the bottom of her feet from all the cut and scrapes.